 Which is actually the reason I love this book so much.

 It emphasises that everyone’s experience with anorexia (or any eating disorder) is different and no two people experience it the same way.

-It helped me realised that even though my experience with anorexic was completely different to Max’s (the main character in the book), it was just as valid.
+It helped me realised that even though my experience with anorexia was completely different from Max’s (the main character in the book), it was just as valid.

 I actually think they need to consider putting The Year I Didn’t Eat on the reading list for schools.

 Not only would it be a great way to educate teenagers about anorexia, but it would also show boys that there is no shame in admitting they have an eating disorder and to get help.

 Whenever eating disorders are spoken about, it still seems to be presented as a female-only condition.

 I honestly feel this stereotype is the reason so many guys refuse to admit they’re struggling – they feel that it’s “not something men get” and it makes them “less of a man”.

 Those are two things I’ve actually seen someone say when asked why he didn’t get help for his bulimia!

 I also think this would be really helpful to people who aren’t anorexic.